yychiang/RoboND-P1-Build-My-World/README.md

     ├── CMakeLists.txt                 # Link libraries
     └──
 ```
-If you want to view the robots along with their environment, just download it and put 'Project1' into your '/home' directory in Ubuntu.
+If you want to view the robots along with their environment, just download ZIP, extract it, and put 'Project1' into your '/home' directory in Ubuntu.
 Then change the directory into world, just type:
 ```
 $ cd ~/Project1/world
 ```